lolmaxz/staff-handbooks/docs/event-staff-handbook/promotions/host-to-senior.md

 ---
 id: host-to-senior
-title: Promotion: Host to Senior Event Team
+title: "Promotion: Host ➜ Senior Event Team"
 ---

 import CardGrid, { Card } from "@site/src/components/CardGrid";
 import RoleBadge from "@site/src/components/RoleBadge";

-# Host -> Senior Event Team 🌟
+# Host ➜ Senior Event Team 🌟

 The **Senior Event Team** helps mentor others, handle event tickets, and shape how the team runs.
 Here’s the short version of what it takes and what changes.